martinezjorge/martinezjorge/README.md

 A little front end there.
 Some back end there.
 Put on the the DevOps hat to setup cloud environments and manage network traffic.
-The red hat keep things as secure as possible.

 Now I'm taking my time and working on filling in gaps in knowledge.
-Currently focusing on improving my design and front end skills so I can showcase my work exactly the way I would like to.

-Also exporing web development with Rust and Leptos.
+I'm looking to learn and grow as much as I can by contributing to open source codebases.

 ## Skills